 The brand uses photographs by Instagrammers tagged under the #ShotoniPhone hashtag and makes these photos the mainstay of its Instagram profile.
 This is showcased prominently on its bio strengthening its brand message.
 As a Techcrunch article put it, without even showing its main product, the iPhone, “Apple is promoting the iPhone camera as the perfect tool if you want to up your game on Instagram.”

-Google‘s #teampixel uses the same concept of user-generated content campaign.
+Google‘s #teampixel uses the same concept of an user-generated content campaign.
 It’s the most prominent brand message on its Instagram bio and its feed is no less than Apple – featuring handpicked photos from across the network carrying the #teampixel hashtag.

 8. Add most important CTAs – Believe it or not, 25.6% of all website referrals in 2018 came from social media pages and profiles.
 So if you have a compelling webpage or campaign page that pitches your brand well, it helps to add it prominently on your bio and get more traffic to it.